acryps/wiki.acryps.com/formatting.md

 - object
 - instance
 - type
+- info
+- data (unless it is actually binary data)

 A table named `item` is not descriptive.
 What `item` do you mean, is it referring to a product in a e-shop database? - use `product`!
 An item in a shopping cart? - use `cart_item`.